SkygearIO/guides/cloud-function/authenticating-users/js.md

 ## Reset Password

-From v1.5.0 onwards, you can reset password for you users using `skygear.auth.adminResetPassword(user, newPassword)`.
+From v1.5 onward, you can reset password for you users using `skygear.auth.adminResetPassword(user, newPassword)`.
 To call this function, you must use the master key of your Skygear app.

 Suppose we are writing a lambda function to be called by your admins at the client-side to reset password for a user.